hamzeh-shaghlil/terrform-task/README.md

 ### Prerequisites

-1. Terrafrom latest version proper with your operating system and architecture.
+-- Terraform latest version proper with your operating system and architecture.
-2. AWS Account with proper AWS Credentials
+-- AWS Account with proper AWS Credentials

 ### Installing

-Clone or Download this repo to your local machine using
+1. Clone or Download this repo to your local machine using "https://github.com/hamzehsh/terrform-task.git"
+2. Run from your terminal ```terraform init ``` which will initializes various local settings and data that will be used by subsequent commands.
+3.